pmeeny/CI-MS3-FootballMemories/TESTING.md

 ## Chrome Dev tools Lighthouse

-(I used Lighthouse https://developers.google.com/web/tools/lighthouse) to test the performance, seo, best practices and accessability of the site
+(I used Lighthouse https://developers.google.com/web/tools/lighthouse) to test the performance, seo, best practices and accessibility of the site
 ### Desktop
 Page | Result
 ------------ | -------------